||Master of Arts, Master in Ministry, Bachelor of Arts, Associates, Minors, Certificates

 - Biblical Exposition: the ability to interpret the Scriptures;

-- Theological Understanding: the ability to articulate the teachings of Christianity; and
+- Theological Understanding: the ability to communicate the teachings of Christianity; and

-The College of Ministry desires that all its graduates be persons who demonstrate a continuing interest in lifelong learning, and in the ability to apply truth to life; approach their own spiritual lives contemplatively and reflectively; and express a genuine connection to and a caring for the world.
+The College of Ministry desires that all its graduates be persons who demonstrate a commitment to lifelong learning, and possess the ability to apply truth to life; approach their own spiritual lives contemplatively and reflectively; and express a genuine connection to and care for the world.

-The University Educational Goals state, “Northwest seeks to cultivate Christian character in its students.”
-Building upon the Core Curriculum requirements, the Biblical Studies Core enables the student to form a foundation for faith and practice.
-Study of the Scriptures and theology should encourage the student toward comprehension of the revealed nature of God, growth in biblical knowledge, an understanding of Assemblies of God doctrinal positions, and development in spiritual maturity.
-The following courses constitute the Biblical Studies Core utilized by many of the College of Ministry majors.
+Building upon the Core Curriculum requirements, the College of Ministry Core enables the student to form a foundation for faith and practice.
+Students are encouraged toward comprehension of the revealed nature of God, growth in biblical knowledge, an understanding of Assemblies of God doctrinal positions, development in spiritual maturity, and ministry practice.
+The following courses constitute the those shared by many of the College of Ministry majors.

 - BIBL 2113 - Pentateuch 3 credits